MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-the-perfect-modding-language.md

 - No postfix nor suffix `++`
 - No `static`, `const`, nor `inline` keywords
 - No worrying about whether the type declaration is left-to-right or right-to-left, since pointers aren't a thing for the modder
+- No forward declarations
+- No function pointers

 Compared to Lua: